Meet Dr. Lizzie

 Approach

-I use a collaborative, strengths-based approach to help you reinforce what is already working for you and learn new skills to target areas of struggle.
-I believe that healing and change happen in the context of a genuine, trusting, and consistent therapeutic relationship, and strive to bring these things into our work together.
+My style is collaborative and strengths-based, I want to help you reinforce what is already working for you and learn new skills to target areas where you struggle.
+I believe that healing and change happen in the context of a genuine, trusting, and consistent therapy relationship, and hope for this in our work together.
 If you are familiar with different therapy names, I mostly draw from Acceptance and Commitment Therapy, Cognitive Behavioral Therapy, and Motivational Interviewing.
-Alongside this, I also center the wisdom that comes from feminist, queer, and liberation psychologies—my understanding of systems of oppression, and therefore my orientation to therapeutic practice, are informed by my identities as a White, Jewish, queer cisgender woman.

 While I work with a wide range of humans, I tend to be a particularly good fit for the following groups of people and areas of focus: